zhinst/zhinst-labber/README.md

 The Zurich Instruments Labber Drivers are well tested and considered stable enough for general usage.
 The interfaces may have some incompatible changes between releases.
-Please check the changelog if you are upgrading.
+Please check the changelog if you are upgrading to the latest version.

 ## LabOne software
-As prerequisite, the LabOne software version 22.02 or later must be installed.
+As a prerequisite, the LabOne software version 22.02 or later must be installed.
 It can be downloaded for free at [https://www.zhinst.com/labone](https://www.zhinst.com/labone).
 Follow the installation instructions specific to your platform.
 Verify that you can connect to your instrument(s) using the web interface of LabOne.
-If you are upgrading from an older version, be sure to update the firmware of al your devices using the web interface before continuing.
+If you are upgrading from an older version, be sure to update the firmware of all Zurich Instruments devices in use by using the web interface.

-In principle LabOne can be installed in a remote machine, but we highly recommend to install on the local machine where you intend to run the experiment.
+In principle LabOne can be installed in a remote machine, but we highly recommend to install it on a local machine where you intend to run the experiment.

 # Getting Started